au-to-pi-lot/nexari/README.md

 ## Note

-Ensure that your Discord bot has the necessary permissions in your server, including the ability to read messages and send responses.
+Ensure that your Discord bot has the necessary permissions in your server, including the ability to read messages, send responses, and manage webhooks.